seed-run/homepage/_docs/adding-a-build-spec.md

 This works because the AWS CLI is available and configured with the IAM credentials of the stage.

+Note that, we are not using the `serverless invoke` command here.
+This is because there is a known issue with Serverless Framework; [the command hangs in CI environments](https://github.com/serverless/serverless/issues/6044).

 #### Reference CloudFormation output

 If you want to use a CloudFormation output from a different stack use the following.